bklee095/R-Wine-Classification/README.md

 _Decision tree variable box plots_
 <br/>

-The decision tree model is functioning with three of the 13 predictor variables:
+The decision tree model is functioning with 3 of the 13 predictor variables:
 1. Color Intensity
 2. Flavanoids
 3. Proline